 - Ability to inspect work-in-process to documented quality standards to ensure parts and assemblies meet production specifications and standards.

 - Ability to train others on basic operations.

 What your background should look like:

 - High School Diploma/GED required

-- Ability to read, write and speak proficiently in English
+- Ability to read and write proficiently in English is required

 EOE, Including Disability/Vets